xTaeko/TaekosBlog/content/post/20210512_UnityShortCuts/index.md

 | Rect Tool     | T             |
 | Combined Tool | Y             |

 \
-The trick is, that the order of the keys are the same as displayed at the top of your unity editor.
+The trick is, that the order of the keys is the same as displayed at the top of your unity editor.
-You can easily switch between those tool without moving your mouse away from your object just by looking at the top of you editor (or just try it out until you have the right one).
+You can easily switch between those tool without moving your mouse away from your object just by looking at the top of your editor (or just try it out until you have the right one).

 If you are using a QWERTZ-Keyboard, you may notice that your combined tool is not in the row as all the others.
 But I think that is okay, because either you get used to it or you just use the single tools as I do.

-Two additional shortcuts worth to know are for toggle the values next to the tools.
+Two additional shortcuts worth knowing are for toggling the values next to the tools.
 To look at the center of an object or its pivot (especially useful when editing a UI) and toggle between global and local transform of an object.

 | Tool                  | Shortcut-Key  |
 | ----                  | ----          |